Visiting Rapid City, SD in the Winter

 by

 As one of the biggest cities in South Dakota, if you’re looking to visit The Mount Rushmore State, Rapid City is a great place to start.
 We first visited this area, called the Black Hills, in 2012.
-We have wanted to return ever since.
+We wanted to return almost immediately.
 This somewhat spontaneous visit to Rapid City in the winter turned out to be the perfect vacation!

 Snow in the Black Hills